Home » Soup » Egg Roll Cabbage Soup

 Egg Roll Cabbage Soup

-All of the flavors you'd expect but in a warm, comforting bowl of soup.
-This Egg Roll Cabbage Soup is packed full of vegetables and pork, ready in no time, easy to make, and has all the components you want from an egg roll, including a crunchy topping!
+All of the flavors you’d expect, but in a warm, comforting bowl of soup.
+Our Egg Roll Cabbage Soup is packed full of vegetables and pork, ready in no time, easy to make, and has all the components you want from an egg roll, including a crunchy topping!

 a bowl of soup with cabbage and carrots and pork topped with crispy strips.

-It's a new favorite in our house!
+It’s a new favorite soup in our house!
 This Egg Roll Cabbage Soup is our latest easy, flavorful, and comforting soup!
-It has all the flavors and components of an egg roll, the cabbage, the carrots, the pork, the flavors, and even the crunchy egg roll wrapper, but in soup form. >Swoon< Add a new cabbage soup to your menu with this little Asian-style egg roll soup recipe!
+It has all the flavors and components of an egg roll: Cabbage, carrots, pork, flavors, and even the crunchy egg roll wrapper, but in soup form! >Swoon< Add a new cabbage soup to your menu with this little Asian-style egg roll soup recipe!

 Ingredients Needed